abbas-taher/pagerank-example-spark2.0-deep-dive/README.md

 <br> &nbsp;  url_2 &emsp;  1.0
 <br> &nbsp;  url_1 &emsp;  1.0

 The ranks RDD is initially populated with a value=1.0 for all the URLs.
-In the next part of the code sample we shall see how this ranks RDD is recalcualted at each iteration to become, after 20 iterations, the PageRank probability scores mentioned previously.
+In the next part of the code sample we shall see how this ranks RDD is recalcualted at each iteration to converge, after 20 iterations, into the PageRank probability scores mentioned previously.

 ## Part 3: Looping and Calculating Contributions & Recalcualting Ranks